İmralı prison

 İmralı prison is a high-security prison on the island of İmralı in the Sea of Marmara in Turkey.
 It holds prisoners from the Kurdistan Workers' Party (PKK) and one prisoner of the Communist Party of Turkey/Marxist–Leninist (TKP/ML).
 The prison facility is guarded by the military and is also monitored over satellite imagery from space.
-The prison is a witness to several memorable moments in Turkish history.
+The prison was the scene of several memorable moments in Turkish history.

 Location

 The prison is located on İmralı island in the Sea of Marmara, south of Istanbul.
 The island is accessible by boat from Mudanya at the southern coast of the Sea of Marmara.

 History

 The idea to create an agricultural colony on the island existed since 1933.
-By 1935 the creation of semi-open prison facility was discussed in the Cumhuriyet.
+By July 1935 the creation of semi-open prison facility was discussed in the Cumhuriyet.
 In January 1936 the first fifty inmates tasked to construct the dorms for the prison facility set foot on the island.
 Later they were deployed to fishing and engage in agriculture.
 The following years, the population of the prison facility increased significantly and reached four hundred in 1937 and nine hundred in 1941.
 Until 1947, close to five-thousand have become inmates of the prison facility at some point of which 443 were sent to other prisons due to disciplinary measures.
 The prison became known as a model prison and inspired the creation of other prisons in which prisoners were employed to work in agriculture and mines.
 Until 1953 several Ministers of Justice visited the island and hundreds of law students visited the island to conduct research.

 Following the Turkish military coup in 1960, ex-Prime Minister Adnan Menderes was imprisoned on the island.
 After the death sentences delivered at the Yassıada trials, on Yassiada island, the ex-Foreign Minister Fatin Rüştü Zorlu and ex-Finance Minister Hasan Polatkan were both hanged on the 15 September 1961 while Menderes was hanged two days later.
 After February 1999, the leader of the Kurdistan Workers Party (PKK) Abdullah Öcalan was captured, the island was vacated and placed within a military zone.
 In November 2009, a new detention facility was inaugurated, to which Öcalan and five other prisoners coming from mainland Turkey were transferred.